 My main concern about your behavior is self-injury.
 Self-injury is, by definition, self-destructive.
 An additional concern is your contemplation of ending your life.
 Thankfully you have decided otherwise but that might not always be the case.
 Your behavior may progress to the point where you lose control, especially if you are intoxicated.
 These are serious issues that you should take seriously, since they involve your physical self and being.

 You stated that you are ashamed of your behavior.
 Shame might hinder you from receiving the appropriate mental health treatment.
 Many people have struggled with the same problems.
 Your depression, anxiety and self-harm need to be treated.
-You should see a mental health professional.
-Speak to your parents, report these problems and request that they assist you in finding the appropriate mental health care.
+You should see a mental health professional (you can find one through our therapist directory if needed).
+Even though I realize it may not be easy, I think it’s important that you find a way to speak to your parents, report these problems, and request that they assist you in finding the appropriate mental health care.
 Please take care.

 This article has been updated from the original version, which was originally published here on January 13, 2013.